Learning graphons from data: Random walks, transfer operators, and spectral clustering: Introduction

-We will show that graphons allow us to define transfer operators associated to the stochastic process that governs the signal, thereby moving to a linear and deterministic, but infinite-dimensional, representation of the underlying system.
-These transfer operators include the Perron--Frobenius operator that governs the evolution of probability densities and the Koopman operator that propagates scalar functions on the state-space (in expectation) \cite{LaMa94, DJ99, Mezic05, KKS16}.
+In contrast to these directions, the present work adopts an operator-theoretic perspective focused on stochastic processes defined directly on graphons and the data-driven approximation of their associated transfer operators.
+We will show that graphons allow us to define transfer operators associated to the stochastic process that governs the signal, thereby moving to a linear and deterministic, but infinite-dimensional representation of the underlying system.
+These transfer operators include the Perron--Frobenius operator that governs the evolution of probability densities and the Koopman operator that propagates scalar functions on the state-space (in expectation) \cite{LaMa94, DJ99, Mezic05}.
 Discrete counterparts of transfer operators associated with random walks on graphs were defined in \cite{KT24, KD24} to highlight relationships with graph Laplacians and to derive novel spectral clustering algorithms.
 Since graphons can be regarded as graphs with an uncountable number of nodes, a major contribution of this paper is to extend transfer operators to the graphon setting.
 The resulting operators share many similarities with transfer operators for continuous dynamical systems governed by stochastic differential equations.
-This allows us to define spectral clustering for symmetric (i.e., undirected) graphons in terms of \emph{metastability} \cite{Davies82a, Davies82b, SS13}.
-Furthermore, using the notion of \emph{coherence} \cite{FrSaMo10, Froyland13, BaKo17}, a generalization of metastability to non-reversible processes, we can also detect clusters in asymmetric (i.e., directed) graphons.
-The main contributions of this paper are summarized as follows: \begin{enumerate}[leftmargin=4ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item We define transfer operators for graphons and derive spectral clustering methods. \item Furthermore, we show how graphons can be estimated from random walk data. \item We illustrate the results on both benchmark problems and real-world datasets. \end{enumerate}
+This allows us to define spectral clustering for symmetric (i.e., undirected) graphons in terms of \emph{metastability} \cite{Davies82a, SS13}.
+Metastability implies that the state space can be partitioned into disjoint sets (forming the clusters) in such a way that transitions between these sets are rare events.
+That is, a random walker will on average spend a long time within a cluster before it moves to a different cluster.
+Furthermore, using the notion of \emph{coherence} \cite{FrSaMo10, Froyland13}, a generalization of metastability to non-reversible processes, we can also detect clusters in asymmetric (i.e., directed) graphons.
+The main contributions of this paper are summarized as follows: \begin{enumerate}[label=\roman*)] \item We define transfer operators for graphons and derive spectral clustering methods. \item Furthermore, we show how graphons can be estimated from random walk data. \item We illustrate the results on both benchmark problems and real-world datasets. \end{enumerate}